 2016-17 Master Classes

 Members of the acclaimed Dallas Black Dance Theatre will lead a master class in which participants will learn dance techniques in the genres of classical ballet, modern, jazz and African dance.
-Known for their dedication to creating and producing works of the highest artistic excellence, these professional dancers design each master class to teach specific technique to new dancers and enhance the artistry of experienced dancers.
+Known for their dedication to creating and producing works of the highest artistic excellence, these professional dancers design each master class to teach specific technique to enhance the artistry of experienced dance students and professional dancers.

 May 20, 2017, 11:00 a.m.*